 Regarding Gender Equality, the Constitution of the Portuguese Republic enshrines the principle of gender equality and the promotion of equality between men and women as a fundamental task of the State.
-The main policy instruments regarding political and military aspects are the National Plan for Equality - Gender, Citizenship and Non-Discrimination, currently in its fifth edition (2014-2017), approved by the Resolution of the Council of Ministers no. 103/2013, 31 December, and the National Action Plan (NAP) for the Implementation of the United Nations Security Council Resolution 1325 (2000) on Women, Peace and Security (II PNA 1325), in its second edition (2014-2018), approved by the Resolution of the Council of Ministers no. 50/2014, 26 August.
-The II NAP 1325 is also in accordance with the Portuguese Cooperation Strategy for Gender Equality approved in 2011 and currently in force.
+The main policy instruments regarding political and military aspects are the National Plan for Equality - Gender, Citizenship and Non-Discrimination, currently in its fifth edition (2014-2017), approved by the Resolution of the Council of Ministers no. 103/2013, 31 December, and the National Action Plan for the Implementation of the United Nations Security Council Resolution 1325 (2000) on Women, Peace and Security (II NAP 1325), in its second edition (2014-2018), approved by the Resolution of the Council of Ministers no. 50/2014, 26 August.
+The II NAP 1325 is also in accordance with the Strategic Concept for Portuguese Development Cooperation 2014-2020, as it reaffirms the promotion of the concept of human security, which considers the individual as a fundamental value.
+In this sense, the aim is to protect the individual against threats like poverty, hunger, disease, human rights' violations, sexual violence and human trafficking.

-In the Portuguese Armed Forces, women represent 10% of the total military personnel, representing 7% of the military that constitutes the permanent staff and 15% of the military in a Volunteer/Contract regime.
-On 31st December 2014 there were 50 women in Humanitarian and Peacekeeping Operations as well as in Bilateral Cooperation programmes, representing 9% of the total 579 military staff in those missions.
+In the Portuguese Armed Forces women represent 11% of the total military personnel (active personnel only).
+They also represent 8% of the military that constitutes the permanent staff and 13% of the military in a non-permanent staff situation (Volunteer/Contract).
+Throughout the year 2017, Portugal employed a total of 193 women in Humanitarian and Peacekeeping Operations as well as Bilateral Cooperation programmes, representing 9,3% of the total 2060 military staff on those missions.